MMorrison26/bikesharing/README.md

 * Darker (touristy) areas are the most popular starting locations for Citibike.
 We'll need to identify those ares in Iowa.

 ### *Sumary*
 There is great success for Citibike in New York among young to middle aged customers in the morning and afternoon commuting hours with some leisurely usage over the weekend.
+It might be good to take a look at how many bikes Citibike utilizes on a daily basis as well as Ending Locations to see if those differ greatly from Starting Locations.
+Overall, we hope to be as popular as Citibike in Iowa in the years to come!